Frequently Asked Questions

 At UW–Madison, most students choose to live on or near campus and typically stay in Madison on the weekends.
 Therefore, students who commute to the university may face added challenges, in addition to the adjustments all students experience when transitioning to college.
 Parents can support their students by encouraging them to take part in the clubs, organizations, work opportunities, and campus and community activities available to all students.
 It’s important that your student spend time on campus when he or she is not in class.
 Attending athletic events and performances, studying in the libraries, and spending time in the Madison community will help your student feel connected.
 It is also important to remind your student that he or she is a student first.
 Allowing your student quiet time to study at home, adjusting household responsibilities (particularly during exam times), and encouraging your student to take advantage of academic support will help your student stay focused on college.

 Where do I find information about graduation?

-The Secretary of the Faculty coordinates Commencement here at UW–Madison.
+The Office of the Chancellor coordinates Commencement here at UW–Madison.
 Their webpage hosts the schedules, attire information, parking details and other general information that you may find helpful as your student prepares to graduate.